JeroenZegers/Nabu-MSSS/README.md

 You can run the training with:

 ```
-run train --recipe=/path/to/recipe --expdir=/path/to/expdir --computing=<computing> --resume=<resume>
+run train --recipe=/path/to/recipe --expdir=/path/to/expdir --computing=<computing> --minmemory=<minmemory>
+--mincudamemory=<mincudamemory> --resume=<resume> --duplicates=<duplicates>
+--duplicates_ind_offset=<duplicates_ind_offset> --sweep_flag=<sweep_flag> --test_when_finished=<test_when_finished>
 ```

-The parameters are the same as the data preperation script (see above) with extra parameter; reuse(default: 'False').
+The parameters are the same as the data preperation script (see above) with extra parameters:
-If resume is set to 'True', the experiment in expdir, if available, is resumed.
+- resume ([default: False]): If resume is set to True, the experiment in expdir, if available, is resumed.
+- mincudamemory: The minimum requested Cuda memory in MB when requesting a GPU when using HTCondor.
+If not specified, it uses the value in nabu/config/your_computing_type/non_distributed.cfg
+- duplicates ([default: 1]): If duplicates > 1, your_chosen_num_duplicates independent experiments are started.
+This can be used to cope with variability in training (e.g. local minima etc.). '_dupl(X)' is appended to the expdir, where X is the duplicate index.
+- duplicates_ind_offset ([default: 0]):  '_dupl(X+duplicates_ind_offset)' is appended to the expdir
+- sweep_flag ([default: False]): Do not set manually, flag used by run_sweep, see further.
+- test_when_finished ([default: True]): Not properly implemented yet.
+It creates a file which contains a "run test" command, that should be executed when training has finished.
+However, currently this command is not executed automatically when training is finished.

 ### Testing